Department of Biomedical Sciences

 Gross Anatomy (Dental); Neuroscience (Dental), Course Director; Sensory Neurobiology and Pain (Graduate), Course Director; Functional Head and Neck Anatomy (Graduate); Integrated Biomedical Sciences (Dental Hygiene).

 In general, this laboratory has been involved with basic somatosensory research and has focused on questions concerning pain and inflammation from the clinically significant temporomandibular joint.
 These questions concern the contribution of nociceptors to pain and inflammation, i.e., neurogenic pain and inflammation.
 In order to look at inflammation, we have been using complete Freund's adjuvant as an irritant within the rat TMJ, which results in acute and chronic inflammation.
 Using this model, we have been examining how the primary neuron responds during different inflammatory conditions.
-(Figure at right illustrates a CFA-inflamed TMJ; T= temporal bone, R = retrodiscal tissue, D = disk, and C= condyle).
+(Figure below to the right illustrates a CFA-inflamed TMJ).

 This study includes three areas of the neuron, the peripheral terminals, the cell body, and the central terminals.
-One techniqiue that has been employed to look at these primary neurons is the superfusion technique, which is an in vitro method to analyze the release of pro-imflammatory peptides when stimulated by known irritants.
+One technique that has been employed to look at these primary neurons is the superfusion technique, which is an in vitro method to analyze the release of pro-imflammatory peptides when stimulated by known irritants.
 Additionally, this laboratory has collaborated with others to examine the response of the TMJ to various inflammatory conditions, along with methods of rescuing the joint.
 These experiments are assessed by using a computerized non-invasive behavioral technique of quantifying food intake.
 Therefore, it is my goal to analyze and characterize the mechanisms of the primary nociceptor during varying conditions of pain and inflammation.
-(Figure at right shows the TMJ on x-ray film.)

-As the Director of Predoctoral Basic Sciences, I have also been asked to explore ways in which the department can engage in educational research and can develop or bring to the classroom new and engaging methods for our students.
-I have started this effort with the design of a study on learning using interactive software.
-New methods being brought to the classroom include the use of Camtasia, Audacity, and Audience Response Systems, all of which are in varying stages of use this year.
-Technology workshops have also been developed and presented to Baylor's faculty.
+As the Director of Teaching Innovations, I have been asked to explore ways in which the department can engage in educational research and develop or bring to the classroom new and engaging methods for our students.
+I have started this with the design of one study on learning using interactive software.
+New methods being brought to the classroom include the use of Camtasia, Audacity, and Audience Response Systems, all of which are in varying stages of use.

 Basic Sciences Taught in North America: A Survey of Current Practices.
 American Dental Education Association, 2009-2010 (Co-PI)